 Cosmetic products

-As explained in the section on costs, the substitution of microplastics in leave-on cosmetics is likely to involve substantial costs.
+As explained in the section on costs (B.3.3.1), the substitution of microplastics in leave-on cosmetics is likely to involve substantial costs.
 The major part of these costs will be related to product groups that contribute to a lesser extent to microplastic releases, i.e. make-up, lip and nail products.
-Therefore, replacing microplastics in these products is by far not as cost-effective as in other product groups (see Table 11).
+Therefore, replacing microplastics in these products is much less cost-effective than in other product groups (see Table 11).
 However, SEAC underlines that the average costs per kg emission reduced derived for make-up, lip and nail products are likely to be overestimated, in particular because they include polymers (soluble, liquid or film-forming) that are not covered by the ban (see cost section).
 In addition, there are indications that releases could be higher than estimated by the Dossier Submitter.
-This means that it actually could be more cost-effective to substitute microplastics also in those product groups with relatively low releases than indicated by the cost-effectiveness estimated by the Dossier Submitter (€ 800 - €3 300 per kg).
+This means that it could actually be more cost-effective to substitute microplastics than estimated by the Dossier Submitter (€ 800 - €3 300 per kg).

-Taking into account that this level of costs still was considered proportionate in some restrictions on PBT(-like) substances (Oosterhuis et al. (2015)) and that there is no established proportionality benchmark for cost-effectiveness, SEAC considers that there is currently insufficient justification to exclude certain cosmetic products such as lip or nail products from the proposed ban on a cost-effectiveness basis.
+Taking into account that this level of costs was still considered proportionate in some restrictions on PBT(-like) substances (Oosterhuis et al. (2015)) and that there is no established proportionality benchmark for cost-effectiveness, SEAC considers that there is currently insufficient justification to exclude certain cosmetic products such as lip or nail products from the proposed ban on the basis of cost-effectiveness.

 Table 11 Impacts of the proposed restriction of make-up, lip and nail products compared to other leave-on cosmetic products